vimc/montagu-db-backup/README.md

 `montagu_db_volume` volume, by running

 ```
-barman-montagu update-nightly
+barman-wrapper update-nightly
 ```

 This should be arranged to run on your host machine.

-For a manual dump, prefer the `barman-montagu recover` which writes to the `barman_recover` volume.
+For a manual dump, prefer the `barman-wrapper recover` which writes to the `barman_recover` volume.

 To remove all traces of barman (the container and the volumes), use:

 ```
-barman-montagu destroy
+barman-wrapper destroy
 ```

-The `barman-montagu` script does not depend on its location and can be moved to a position within `$PATH`.
+The `barman-wrapper` script does not depend on its location and can be moved to a position within `$PATH`.

 ## About the connections